Are Guidance Residential’s Islamic Home Mortgage Loans Really Halal?

-Guidance Residential’s model of home financing was created with the help of Islamic scholars to fill the need for Islamic home financing in America, and our Islamic mortgage alternative remains approved by independent scholars today.
+Guidance’s model of home financing was created with the help of Islamic scholars, and our Islamic mortgage alternative remains approved by independent scholars today.

 Are Mortgage Loans Permissible in Islam?

-Islamic scholars are in agreement that riba is prohibited in Islam.
-This means that observant Muslims will try not to place themselves in situations where they will have to either accept or pay interest.
+Islamic scholars are in agreement that riba, or interest, is prohibited in Islam.
 Therefore, a mortgage loan involving the payment of interest is not permissible in general.

 Some scholars have stated that extenuating circumstances may make a mortgage loan permissible if it’s unavoidable.
-However, it is now possible to avoid using an interest-bearing mortgage loan when buying a home in the United States.
-With excellent halal mortgage options now available, it is clear that a Shariah-compliant approach is preferable, if not the only permissible option under Islamic law.
+However, it is now possible to avoid using an interest-bearing mortgage loan when buying a home in the United States, as excellent halal mortgage options are now widely available.

 How Is Islamic Home Financing Different?